Aaron Donnelly: Dundee (loan)

 On 24 July 2023, Donnelly joined Scottish Premiership club Dundee on a season-long loan.
 Donnelly would suffer an injury in training shortly after, with Dundee manager Tony Docherty saying Donnelly "will be out for a while", and returned to Nottingham for treatment.
 He returned to Dundee ahead of schedule in September.
 He made his debut for the Dee on 28 October, starting in a 2–0 league victory away at Livingston.
 He missed ten weeks due to injury.
 He was diagnosed with Wolff–Parkinson–White syndrome and underwent surgery in January.
 He said he had a good 2023–24 season despite the initial injury and health scares, making 21 total appearances, helping Dundee achieve a top six finish and earning call-ups to the Northern Ireland senior squad.

 Colchester United (loan)

 On 28 August 2024, Donnelly joined League Two club Colchester United on loan for the 2024–25 season.
 He made his debut on the same day in the EFL Cup against Premier League club Brentford.

 Dundee

 On 8 January 2025, Donnelly was recalled from his loan spell with Colchester United, returning to Scottish Premiership side Dundee on a three-and-a-half-year deal for an undisclosed fee.
 The following day, Donnelly made his second debut for Dundee in a home draw against Rangers.
 Five days later, Donnelly scored his first goal for the Dee in a 3–3 draw at Celtic on 14 January.
 This was his sole goal in 14 appearances in the second half of the 2024–25 campaign.

+He was not in manager Steven Pressley's first-team plans at the start of the 2025–26 season, though he was praised by Pressley for his attitude in training.
+Donnelly did not feature on the bench even when Dundee were reduced to only two recognised central defenders.

+Dunfermline Athletic (loan)

+On 30 July 2026, he joined Scottish Championship club Dunfermline Athletic on loan for the season.
+Donnelly made his debut for the Pars on 1 August in a draw away to Inverness Caledonian Thistle.